CRUD Methods

 delete

-Deletes rows matching the given id or where clause.
+Deletes rows matching the given id, where clause, or Drizzle SQL expression.
 Returns { deleted: number }.

 const result = await User.delete('uuid-value')